mesosphere/dcos-docs-site/pages/1.10/deploying-services/creating-services/deploy-docker-app/index.md

 ---
+layout: layout.pug
+navigationTitle:  Deploying a Docker-based Service
-post_title: Deploying a Docker-based Service
+title: Deploying a Docker-based Service
-menu_order: 100
+menuWeight: 100
-post_excerpt: ""
-feature_maturity: ""
+excerpt:

-enterprise: 'no'
+enterprise: false
 ---

 <!-- This source repo for this topic is https://github.com/dcos/dcos-docs -->